Published at 09.01.2021

 Basically, there is no standard recipe for building a community.
 That would be too easy and everyone would have 100k followers in no time.
 So be patient and constantly interact.

 The following are helpful tips:

-- If you follow other Instagrammers and you like their posts, feel free to leave likes and comments.
-However, please comment in a meaningful and related way!
-Here again: quality before quantity.
+- If you follow other Instagrammers and like their posts, feel free to leave likes and comments.
+But please comment in a meaningful and relevant way!
+Again, quality over quantity.

-- Look around for other topic-relevant shots that work with the same or similar hashtags.
-The same goes for posts that come from your area.
+- Also, look around for other topic-relevant shots that use the same or similar hashtags.
+The same goes for posts that come from your surroundings.